Music Software Installers Comparison

 Soundtheory

-Standard dmg file with .pkg installer.
+Standard dmg files with pkg installer.
 The version number is listed on the downloads page and in the filename.

 Tokyo Dawn Labs